 This well-equipped hostel is located in Sagres, a small village in the Algarve, 1 hour and 30 minutes away from Faro Airport.

 The newly-built villa is made up a combination of private and shared rooms.
 There is a salt water pool, a selection of fitness machines, board storage and personal lockers, and a poolside cafe and bar for guests to enjoy.

 Sagres Sun Stay offers a 1-week all-inclusive package.
 This includes daily surf lessons, shared or private accommodation, surfboard and wetsuit hire, and a daily breakfast and dinners.

 For digital nomads or more experienced surfers looking for more flexibility, Sagres Sun Stay also offers a room-only option.

 See also: 5 of the Best Surf Camps in Sagres

 Surf Schools in Portugal

-Many who come to Portugal for the surf return time and again.
+Many who come for surfing Portugal return time and again.
 As one of Europe’s prime surf spots, it’s also well equipped for those starting out.

-The welcoming resort of Foz do Lizandro in Ericeira is known for a multitude of surf schools where you’ll learn all the basics, from positions to paddling out.
+The gentle beach break of Ribeira d’Ilhas in Ericeira is known for a multitude of surf schools where you’ll learn all the basics, from positions to paddling out.
 There’s also plenty of rentals available too.
 Kid’s lessons start from €25, with adults costing €35 for an hour’s tuition.